CHIANTI -- an atomic database for emission lines -- Paper XVI: Version 10, further extensions: New atomic data for the carbon isoelectronic sequence

 \subsection{\ion{Ti}{xvii} -- \ion{Zn}{xxv}}

 The new models for \ion{Ti}{xvii}, \ion{Cr}{xix}, \ion{Mn}{xx}, \ion{Co}{xxii}, \ion{Ni}{xxiii}, \ion{Zn}{xxv} are a significant improvement over the previous ones, which had 20 levels and DW CE rates.
-For version 10, we have retained all 590 levels.
 The few available experimental energies are from NIST, with the exception of \ion{Zn}{xxv}, for which we adopted the recommended values for the lowest 20 states by Edlen, and one level of \ion{Ni}{xxiii}.

 We note that \cite{ekman_etal:2014} calculated accurate energies and A-values with GRASP2K for the C-like ions from \ion{Ar}{xiii} to \ion{Zn}{xxv}.
 If users are interested in identifying new experimental energies, the GRASP2K values should be considered.
 We have not included the A-values from \cite{ekman_etal:2014} as they only provided E1 transitions, and also because the AS energies for these highly charged ions are close to the experimental ones and the A-values are relatively accurate.